WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 ### Airflow Admin Connections

 In the Airflow Admin (e.g. `https://localhost:8079/admin/connection/`), select your connection (e.g. 'mysql_default')
-and edit the info.
-Change the following to your connection information, e.g:
+(or define your own), then create or edit this information.
+E.g. change the following to your connection information:

     host : my_db
     Schema : airflow